sfidan42/sfidan42/README.md

 <img src="https://github.com/AnderMendoza/AnderMendoza/raw/main/assets/line-neon.gif" width="100%" height="3px">

+## My games from scratch:
+[Space Invaders Clone](https://github.com/sfidan42/Space-Invaders-Clone): Clone of Space Invaders game coded in C++ with Raylib library.
+Game configs are provided as json files.
+So nlohmann::json is used, as well.

 ## 42 Istanbul projects (All are private and written mostly in C)
 0) **libft**: libc functions' library.
 DIY
 1) **ft_printf**: the printf function itself